hashemUOP/8-bit-computer-Logisim/README.md

 B. (0001 load B)
 C. (0010 Add A + B)
 2. step counter maximum value is 6 because the max steps for an instruction is 6
-3. ALU only performs Addition by taking values directly from Reg A and Reg B , if you want to add more operations to the ALU to perform and making the ALU has an opcode input add a 4 bit bus from the IR to the ALU connected by a controlled buffer That is controlled by CU.
+3. ALU only performs Addition by taking values directly from Reg A and Reg B , if you want to add more operations to the ALU,then update ALU to get an opcode input by adding a 4 bit bus from the IR to the ALU connected by a controlled buffer That is controlled by CU.